-The navigator knows the date and time at the Greenwich meridian.
-Looking up data published in nautical or air almanacs, the navigator finds the geographical coordinates of the substellar points of the two bodies at the time of measurement.
+The navigator knows the current date and time at the Greenwich meridian.
+Looking up data published in nautical or air almanacs, the navigator finds the geographical coordinates of the substellar points of the two bodies.
+As they were at the time of altitude measurement.

 In this Demonstration, the longitudinal coordinate is denoted GHA, which is the abbreviation used in almanacs for Greenwich hour angle.

 The latitudinal coordinate is denoted declination, also as used in the almanacs.

 Given altitude, GHA, and declination for the bodies, it is possible to calculate the navigator's position at (or near) the Earth's surface.
 In general, two positions satisfy the observed and published data.
 The navigator can decide which position to choose, taking into account the past history of the voyage.

 The substellar point of a celestial body is the point on the surface of the Earth where a line drawn from the body to the center of the Earth penetrates the Earth's surface.
 Rephrased, it is the position on Earth where the body in question is directly overhead.

 Nautical almanacs are regularly published in print and online.
 They tabulate the substellar points for celestial bodies, as they change with date and time of day.